michaelbyalsky/darknet-scraping/README.md

 # Features

-- Web Crawler- search every 2 minuts for new pastes in Stronghold site wich located in the darknet.
+- Web Crawler- search every 2 minuts for new pastes in Stronghold site which located in the darknet.
 - Store all pastes in the DB.
 - ner analysis of the data.
 - Client app allows you search and analyze data.